Article 9 – Separation, Disciplinary Action, and Reinstatement

 - The Department Head will consider the employee’s response to the proposed disciplinary action, and will, within three (3) working days after the conference, notify the employee in writing of the final decision to take disciplinary action.
 The Department Head shall wait a minimum of twenty-four hours (24) hours before notifying the employee of this decision.
 The notice of final disciplinary action shall contain the following items:

 - A statement of the reason(s) for the action;

 - A statement noting this warning is a step in the disciplinary process;

-- The basis for the disciplinary action, whether unsatisfactory performance
+- The basis for the disciplinary action, whether unsatisfactory performance and/or personal conduct;

 - Specifics regarding other recent job performance or personal conduct warnings;

 - Specific actions to be taken within a designated time frame to remedy performance deficiencies;